126.96.36.199 Employment income for pensioners below age pension age

 Employment income lump sums (including leave payments)

-Employment income lump sums that represent a period greater than a fortnight are applied from the beginning of the entitlement period in which the lump sum was paid and attributed forward for the relevant number of days, that is the same number of days as the lump sum was paid for, up to a maximum of 52 weeks.
+Employment income lump sums that represent a period greater than a fortnight are applied from the beginning of the entitlement period in which the lump sum was paid and attributed forward for the relevant number of days that is the same number of days as the lump sum was paid for.

 In limited circumstances where employment income is paid to a person but is not paid in respect of a particular period, a delegate of the Secretary of DSS will attribute this employment income over a period not exceeding 52 weeks, as appropriate in the circumstances.
 In most situations, the basis of determining the length of attribution will depend on the nature of the employment income.
 The lump sum will be applied forward from the beginning of the entitlement period in which it was paid for the relevant number of days.